AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 In addition, the ground in the Emanation is Difficult Terrain for your enemies.

-***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for every two spell slot levels above 4.
+***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for every spell slot level above 4.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}